scooter-dangle/diaper/wiki/application-overview.md

 #### Output

 When inventory leaves a diaper bank, it does so via a [**Distribution**](#distribution).
 These are either created implicitly from inbound PartnerBase [**requests**](#request), or created explicitly via the menu interface.
-When they are created explicitly, they pull from a single designated Storage Location, and are built in a similar fashion to donations, adjustments, transfers, etc. &emdash; Items are added and quantities are specified.
+When they are created explicitly, they pull from a single designated Storage Location, and are built in a similar fashion to donations, adjustments, transfers, etc. &mdash; Items are added and quantities are specified.

 Distributions can be exported as PDFs, which diaper banks can use as printable manifests for the packages sent to the Community Partner.